rcompton/ryancompton.net/_posts/2015-02-16-url-extraction-in-python.md

 ---
 {% include JB/setup %}

 I was looking for a way to identify urls in text and eventually found this huge regex <http://daringfireball.net/2010/07/improved_regex_for_matching_urls> .
-I figured I'll need to do this again so I stuck all that into a file here:  [urlmaker.py]({{ site.url }}/assets/praw_drugs/urlmarker.py) Now when I need it I can just import it, eg.
+I figured I'll need to do this again so I stuck all that into [urlmaker.py](https://github.com/rcompton/ryancompton.net/blob/master/assets/praw_drugs/urlmarker.py) so now when I need it I can just import it, eg.

 {% highlight python %}
 import urlmarker